New Vienna farm building destroyed in early-morning blaze

-NEW VIENNA, Iowa -- A New Vienna farm building was destroyed in a fire early this morning
+NEW VIENNA, Iowa — A New Vienna farm building was destroyed in a fire early Saturday.

 No injuries were reported, and no animals were in the building at the time of the blaze.
 However, authorities said the building is a total loss, with damage estimated at more than $75,000.